[aelia_currency_selector_widget title="" widget_type="dropdown"]

-So Your ‘Roommate’ Got a Scar: A No-Judgment Guide to DIY Doll Repair
+So Your ‘Roommate’ Got a Scar: A Guide to DIY Doll Repair

 Alright, let's have a straight talk.
 You were moving your... very sophisticated art display... and you snagged it on a door handle.
 Or maybe an over-enthusiastic posing session led to a small, tragic split in a seam.
 However it happened, your expensive, realistically proportioned friend now has a battle scar.
 Don't panic.
 Before you consider a Viking funeral or maxing out a credit card on a professional fix, let's see if we can handle this in the kitchen.